esteemedtogami/ruby-exercises-pickell-practice/README.md

-# The Odin Project Ruby Exercises
+# The Odin Project Ruby Exercises (as practiced by me)

 ## About this repository